mishudark/django-chuck/doc/getting_started/modules.rst

-unittest                                                                      A collection of apps that make your TDD life a lot more easier. uwsgi                                                                         Generates a config and app file for your `uWSGI <http://projects.unbit.it/uwsgi/>`_ deployment uwsgi-cherokee                                                                Generate a uwsgi config to be used in Cherokee webserver
+unittest                                                                      A collection of apps that make your TDD life a lot more easier. uwsgi                                                                         Generates a config and app file for your `uWSGI <http://projects.unbit.it/uwsgi/>`_ deployment uwsgi-cherokee                                                                Generate a uwsgi config to be used in Cherokee webserver vagrant                                                                       Create a Vagrantfile to serve the constructed project on a Vritualbox using `Vagrant <http://www.vagrantup.com>`_.
 ============================================================================= ==========================

 A few words about...